kalabro/kalabro.tech/content/blog/react-alicante-2023/index.md

 image: image.jpg
 ---

-*✍️ Heads up: I'm still polishing and adding the links*

 On this page, you can find a full list of all React Alicante 2023 talks with my short comments.
 If you want a longer opinionated summary, it’s at the very bottom.

 Enjoy and feel free to reuse it if you need a summary for your team or employer.